Skip to content

 Here is what happens when you cross the channel on a coach holiday.

-Firstly you will arrive at the coach boarding area in Dover.
+1. Firstly you will arrive at the coach boarding area in Dover.
 There is a security and border check.

-Once you have passed through the checks you proceed to a boarding lane.
+2. Once you have passed through the checks you proceed to a boarding lane.
 The coach will then be driven onto the ferry with all the passengers on board.

-Once on board the ferry you will disembark the coach and take the stairs to the passenger areas.
+3. Once on board the ferry you will disembark the coach and take the stairs to the passenger areas.
 You will not be allowed back down onto the vehicle deck during the crossing so make sure you have everything you need for the crossing with you.

-There is a large duty free shop and a self service restaurant on board.
+4. There is a large duty free shop and a self service restaurant on board.

-Free WIFI is available for all guests.
+5. Free WIFI is available for all guests.
 There is plenty of seating and you can also access the outer deck areas.

-During the crossing your coach driver will be classed as having a driving break.
+7. During the ferry crossing your coach driver will be classed as having a driving break.
 This means that once you get travelling again in France he/she will not have to stop for another 4.5 hours if they choose to.

 One of the biggest issues for guests taking a coach on the ferry is finding their way back to the coach.
 The vehicle deck can look very different when it is full of vehicles.
 Always take a note of which stairs you used when leaving the vehicle deck to make sure you make it back to the coach easily.